wmdev0808/SQL/challenge-001/04-Subqueries and Temporary Tables/README.md

     - We'd like to know which channels send the most traffic per day on average to Patch and Posey.
     - In order to do that, we'll need to aggregate events by channel by day, then we need to take those and average them.

+- Whenever we need to use existing tables to create a new table that we then want to query again, this is an indication that we will need to use some sort of `subquery`.

 ## Your First Subquery

+- We want to find the average number of events for each day for each channel.
+The first table will provide us the number of events for each day and channel, and then we will need to average these values together using a second query.

 ```
 SELECT  channel,